 This is a technique and approach that also applies to painting.
 The premise is to focus on the image as a whole, rather than paying attention to small sections at an early stage.
 Look at the large shapes and tonal masses that make up the drawing and at the first stage outline these.
-For example, if you were drawing a face, map out the shadow sections in the drawing, so you have the largest masses that create the impression of the face as a whole, before focussing on the individual eyelashes.
+For example, if you were drawing a face, map out the shadow sections in the drawing, so you have the largest masses that create the impression of the face as a whole, before focussing on the eye drawing or individual eyelashes.
 Another example is if you were drawing leafy trees in a woodland, you should focus on creating the broad tonal masses of the foliage, before drawing the individual branches.

 The key to a successful artwork, is often in simplifying the image and omitting the unnecessary elements.
 A common mistake beginners make is over modelling, where artists draw too many details that appear too contrasted in relation to the value scale of the drawing.
 Drawing single leaves on a tree will not change the effect of the drawing as a whole.

 Study your reference and edit it in Photoshop.
 For example, you could put the reference into greyscale, then go to the filter>noise settings and set the drawing to median.
 This will show you the average light and dark tonal values in specific areas of the reference.
 Use this as a tool to help you better understand value relationships and simplify the drawing.

 The edges in an artwork refer the transitions between different elements.
 For example, a hard edge in an artwork consists of a distinct separation between two elements, usually in the form of a line.
 A hard edge transition in a drawing will be created by a large and sudden shift in value.
 Soft edges in a drawing will look blurred—elements will transition into one another smoothly.
 In a lost edge, the transition between one element and another will be so smooth that the placement at which one element starts and the other stops should be almost indistinguishable.